cubicap/Jaculus-machine/docs/reference/functions.md

 Callable objects can be wrapped into JavaScript functions using the `jac::FunctionFactory` class.
 The call operator of the object must be unambiguous, and the arguments and return type must be convertible to and from JavaScript values.

+To wrap a function, the user can use the `newFunction` and `newFunctionThis`.
+All arguments that are passed to the function call will be converted to the types of the function parameters.
+If the number of arguments does not match or if the values cannot be converted to the required types, a `TypeError` will be thrown.

-The methods `newFunctionVariadic` and `newFunctionThisVariadic` can be used to create variadic functions - all arguments that are passed to the function will be passed in a single `std::vector<jac::ValueWeak>`.
+The methods `newFunctionVariadic` and `newFunctionThisVariadic` can be used to create variadic functions --- all arguments that are passed to the function call will be contained in a single `std::vector<ValueWeak>`.

-The methods `newFunctionThis` and `newFunctionThisVariadic` additionally give access to the `this` value of the function (for example, when the function is called as a method of an object)
+The methods `newFunctionThis` and `newFunctionThisVariadic` additionally give access to the `this` value of the function (for example, when the function is called as a method of an object).

 Here are some examples: